| S (continued) |

 daughter's high-society wedding

-- the ending in which the gathering crowd is told by
+- the ending in which the gathering crowd was told

-down the street as the film fades to black
+down the street as the film faded to black

 |